Amelie-Schreiber/transformers_proteins_and_persistent_homology/README.md

 2. [Extracting and Visualizing Substructures](https://github.com/Amelie-Schreiber/transformers_proteins_and_persistent_homology/blob/main/extracting_substructures_esm2.ipynb)

 ### Model Interpretability

+#### Context Vectors of Individual Attention Heads
 These notebooks focus on using context vectors for individual attention heads.
+This gives us a way to see what individual attention heads have learned to focus on and model well at the level of context vectors, computed prior to layer normalization and the MLP.

 1. [Clustering Protein Sequences using context vectors](https://github.com/Amelie-Schreiber/transformers_proteins_and_persistent_homology/blob/main/esm_2_clustering.ipynb)
 2. [Computing Simplex Trees using context vectors](https://github.com/Amelie-Schreiber/transformers_proteins_and_persistent_homology/blob/main/simplex_trees_esm2.ipynb)
 3. [Visualizing Context Vectors of ESM2](https://github.com/Amelie-Schreiber/transformers_proteins_and_persistent_homology/blob/main/esm_2_visualization.ipynb)
 4. [Substructure and Motif Discovery using context vectors](https://github.com/Amelie-Schreiber/transformers_proteins_and_persistent_homology/blob/main/extracting_motifs_esm_2.ipynb)
 5. [Computing Fréchet Means using context vectors](https://github.com/Amelie-Schreiber/transformers_proteins_and_persistent_homology/blob/main/frechet_mean_ph_diagrams_esm_2.ipynb)

+#### Using Attention Probability Distributions
+These notebooks focus on using attention probability distributions  for individual attention heads.
+These are given by the softmax rows of the attention matrix, using the Jensen-Shannon distance metric to compute the distance matrix for persistent homology.
+This gives us a way to see what individual attention heads have learned to focus on and model well.

+Notebooks coming soon...

 ## Future Directions